What is the Healthcare, Community & Hospital Volunteering in Kenya all about?

-Join us in Kenya as a healthcare volunteer and help to change the lives of the vulnerable, ill and over-burden communities.
+Join us in Kenya as a healthcare volunteer and help make a difference to those living in challenged and developing communities.
 Kenya is hugely affected by the struggles of water-borne and mosquito-carried illnesses, HIV/AIDs, poverty and unemployment.
 It is still known to be one of the poorest countries in Africa.
 Kenya’s lack of public funding in the healthcare sector results in a shortage of medical staff, infrastructure and resources.
 Many qualified professionals leave Kenya to go find an assignment abroad.
 According to the World Health Organization (WHO), Kenya has just one doctor and only 12 nurses/midwives for every 10,000 people.
+As a result, there is a huge need for public health assistance in Kenya, where volunteers can offer skills and support.
+The focus of the activities is on preventing disease, prolonging life and promoting health and impact the lives of those that are affected by these problems.
+The project works with hospitals, schools, and public health clinics surrounding the Limuru area.
+On this placement, you will be working in various different hospitals and health clinics to help support the severely under-staffed and under-resourced hospitals.

 WHY JOIN THE PROJECT